-Skip the over-crowded day-trips, filled with tourists operated by nameless companies focused on numbers.
+Skip the over-crowded day-trips, filled with tourists operated by nameless companies solely focused on hitting their sales goals.

-Regardless of social media, focus on the few important activities for YOU.
+Regardless of social media, focus on the few important activities that matter to YOU.
 The rest will fall into place.

-Discover non-ordinary experiences like Craft Beer Walking Tours & Street Art Tour.
-Not only will you meet other international travellers also keen on having a great time, but you’ll also get the city's orientation.
+Discover non-touristy, awesome experiences like Craft Beer Walking Tours & Street Art Tour.
+Not only will you meet other international travellers also keen on having a great time but you’ll also get oriented through the city.

-Most likely you'll find guides who are dynamic, passionate, have gusto and with the TOP recommendations for your stay.
+On these tours, you're most likely to find guides who are dynamic, passionate, have gusto and the TOP recommendations for your stay.
 Shower them with raving reviews & tips ( if they did a great job )!

-The delectable moments you will have are worth their price.
+The delectable moments you will share are worth more than their price.
 Mm!
 Mm!